 This 3-day guide is meant for parent skiers of all skill levels, allowing you to teach your little one to ski independently down a bunny hill.
 At this point, they might have a head start and can enter ski lessons at a higher skill level (and hopefully save you some $$$ as ski lessons can be quite expensive!).
 The natural progression after this will look something like:

-- Learning how to turn (S route down the hill)
+- Mastering how to turn (S route down the hill)

 - Taking a chairlift